ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 a list is treated as a single unit, representing one Attester at one point in time.

 "Reference state" is a group of claim sets about the desired or undesired state of an Attester.
-Typically, each claim has a name (or key, label, or other ID) and a set of potential values, being the values that are allowed/disallowed when determining the trustworthiness of the Attester.
+Typically, each claim has a name and a set of potential values, being the values that are allowed/disallowed when determining the trustworthiness of the Attester.
 In general, there may be more gradation than simply "allowed or disallowed" so each value might include some